noah-nash/docs/docs/database/ftl.md

 ##### Query influenced by a black- or whitelist entry {#additional_info_list data-toc-label='domainlist_id'}

-If a query was blocked due to a black- or whitelist entry, this field contains the ID of the corresponding entry in the [`domainlist`](gravity/index.md#domain-tables-domainlist) table.
+If a query was influenced by a black- or whitelist entry, this field contains the ID of the corresponding entry in the [`domainlist`](gravity/index.md#domain-tables-domainlist) table.

 ### Counters table